iamharis010/vue-basics/README.md

 # vue-basics
-This repository is for learn basics
+This repository is for learn vue basics